 Supervised medical detox is the first step in a continuum of care for a lot of people who are not only addicted but also physically dependent on substances.
-During a medical detox, a team of medical professionals provides supervision, care and support to patients as substances leave their system.
+During medical detox, a team of medical professionals provides supervision, care and support to patients as substances leave their system.

 Medical detox can be life-saving, particularly if a person is dependent on certain substances like alcohol or benzodiazepines.
-These are substances that can have a deadly withdrawal process if a person doesn’t participate in a medical detox.
+These are substances that can have a deadly withdrawal process if a person doesn’t participate in medical detox.

 During a residential rehab program, also called inpatient treatment, patients live in the treatment facility for a period of time.
 Residential rehab can be shorter-term, which may last for around 30 days.
 It can also be longer-term.
 Some residential rehab programs might last for 90 days or more.

 Residential rehab doesn’t provide flexibility, and it’s a very scheduled program.
 Participants are expected to be in therapy and treatment sessions throughout most of the day.
 Inpatient rehab might include individual therapy one-on-one with a counselor, as well as group therapy sessions, and supplemental activities.